imdehydrated/rootbuddy/README.md

 - `engine.ValidateState` to reject invalid environment states
 - `engine.NewTrainingObservation` for public/count-only observations without hidden card identities, deck order, quest deck order, or RNG internals

-Do not use low-level `engine.ApplyAction` as the RL environment action gate.
-PPO, reward shaping, policy logic, and training loops are future work and are intentionally not implemented by the final audit pass.
+Do not use low-level `engine.ApplyAction` as the RL environment action gate — use `engine.ApplyLegalAction`, which enforces legality against `ValidActions`.
+The PPO trainer, network, reward shaping, and self-play loop live outside the engine package (Python + a Go vectorized-env bridge); see `EXECUTION-PLAN.md`.

 ## Running Locally